helm/helm/docs/developers.md

 ## Prerequisites

 - The latest version of Go
-- The latest version of Glide
+- The latest version of Dep
 - A Kubernetes cluster w/ kubectl (optional)
 - The gRPC toolchain
 - Git